Special issue on Parallel and Distributed Processing: Advances and Perspectives on Architectures and Applications

 - Advanced Algorithms and Applications: distributed algorithms; multi-disciplinary applications; computations over irregular domains; numerical applications with multi-level parallelism; real-time distributed applications.

-All submitted manuscripts must be formatted according to the Computing’s instructions for authors, which are available at https://www.springer.com/607.
-We will accept both LaTeX manuscripts (which must use the Springer templates at https://www.springer.com/607) and Word manuscripts (for which no templates are available).
+All submitted manuscripts must be formatted according to Computing's instructions for authors which are available at https://www.springer.com/journal/607/submission-guidelines.
+We will only accept LaTeX manuscripts which must use Springer templates.

-Please note that the page limit for Special Issue submissions differs from that of regular Computing submissions.
-Manuscripts submitted to the Special Issue should not exceed 20 pages.
+Manuscript length: Please note that the page limit for Special Issue submissions differs from that of regular Computing submissions.
+Manuscripts submitted to the Special Issue should not exceed 19 pages.
 Submissions that do not comply with this requirement are likely to be desk rejected without being reviewed.

-Manuscripts should be submitted using the online submission system at https://www.springer.com/607.
+Submission instruction: Manuscripts should be submitted using the online submission system at (https://www.editorialmanager.com/comp/default.aspx).